FRCBS/HSCT-relapse-model/README.md

 # HSCT-relapse-model

-Genomic prediction of relapse after HSCT
+This repository contains scripts used for genomic prediction of relapse after HSCT